Z+ security, VIP CRPF cover for Manmohan Singh, wife

 Who is getting SPG protection in India

-With the removal of Dr. Singh's SPG cover, the top notch security cover will now be given only to Prime Minister Narendra Modi and the Gandhi family - Congress president Sonia Gandhi and her children, Rahul and Priyanka.
+With the removal of Dr Singh's SPG cover, the top-notch security cover will now be given only to Prime Minister Narendra Modi and the Gandhi family - Congress president Sonia Gandhi and her children, Rahul and Priyanka.

 The SPG was set up in 1985 after the assassination of prime minister Indira Gandhi.
-Parliament passed the SPG Act in 1988, dedicating the group to protecting the Prime Minister.
+Parliament passed the SPG Act in 1988, dedicating the group to protecting the prime minister.